categories

 Right-click install.bat.
 Select the Run as Administrator option.

 It will initiate the installation process.
-Once it completes, the core DLL (rdpwrap.dll) along with the necessary files will be installed on your system.
+Once it completes, the core DLL (rdpwrap.dll) along with the necessary files will be placed on your system.

 You will now need to update the configuration file (rdpwrap.dll) to support the latest version of Windows.
 Follow these steps: